Google Scholar is a useful search engine, but it does not often offer full-text articles. Try subscription-based databases below as well.

 Note: To take avantage of EBSCO's multidisciplinary/cross-disciplinary databases, check 2) How to use EBSCO databases.

-When you are interested in the areas of sociology of economics, economic sociology, economic anthropology, and social and economic stratification, this database is for you.
+When you are interested in the areas of Economic Sociology, Economic Anthropology, and Social and Economic Stratification, this database is for you.

-When you are interested in sociology in terms of literature for sports and sports medicine journals, use this database.
+When you are interested in anthropology in terms of literature for sports and sports medicine journals, use this database.

 * Some other EBSCO databases can be helpful depending on your interests.
 Don't limit yourself to find out more resources.